mmalekzadeh/honest-but-curious-nets/README.md

 ```
 @article{malekzadeh2021honestbutcurious,
     title={Honest-but-Curious Nets: Sensitive Attributes of Private Inputs
-           can be Secretly Coded into the Entropy of Classifiers' Outputs},
+           Can Be Secretly Coded into the Classifiers' Outputs},
     author={Mohammad Malekzadeh and Anastasia Borovykh and Deniz Gündüz},
     journal={arXiv preprint arXiv:2105.12049},
     year={2021}